tobias-kirschstein/nersemble-benchmark/README.md

 with MonoFlameAvatarSubmissionDataWriter(zip_path) as submission_data_manager:
     submission_data_manager.add_video(participant, sequence_name, serial, images)  #  <- will automatically package the images into a .mp4 file and place it correctly into the .zip
 ```
 Note that the `MonoFlameAvatarSubmissionDataWriter` will overwrite any previously existing `.zip` file with the same path.
 So, the predictions for all sequences and all hold out cameras have to be added at once.
+After creation, you can submit the `.zip` to the [Monocular FLAME Avatar benchmark](https://kaldir.vc.in.tum.de/nersemble_benchmark/benchmark/mono_flame_avatar).